-I organize my anchor charts by subject area.
+And consider organizing your anchor charts on the wall by subject area.

-Strategically organizing anchor charts this way minimizes the amount of time students use when searching for the exact chart they need.
+Strategically organizing this way minimizes the amount of time students use when searching for the exact chart they need.

 Keep charts posted until every student has mastered the concept, and remind students often to refer to them as needed.

-If you begin using anchor charts from the first week of school and discuss with students the expectations of using them, within time, your students will understand how they work and use them effortlessly!
-SCORE!
+If you begin using anchor charts from the first week of school and discuss with students the expectations of using them, they’ll eventually use them effortlessly.

-If after some weeks or months you still have one or two students having a hard time mastering a concept, take a photo of the anchor chart, print it, and place the printout in the students’ notebook as a reference.
+If after some weeks or months you still have one or two students having a hard time mastering a concept, take a photo of the anchor chart, print it, and place the printout in the students’ notebook for reference.

 Anchor Chart Tips & Tricks